image: Alan Fearnley

 that brown Triumph 2000 tiger-prowled,

-acceleration fast – Morris Minors scowled.
+Morris Minors put-putted and scowled.

 One day my dad bought an MG sports,

-famously, all five fitted in, of course!
+all five of us fitted in, of course!

-Parents in hand-stitched leather seats,
+Our parents in hand-stitched seats,

 I bent in footwell, near mother’s feet,

-boot and bench filled, family complete.
+boot and bench filled: family complete.

 More modest cars purchased on divorce,

-gone grand engines, farewell sport-torque
+gone the grand engines, farewell sport-torque,

-– replaced by budget brands of ill-report…
+all replaced by budget brands of ill-report…